Deccani language: Modern era

-The term Deccani today is given to a Hindustani lect spoken natively by many Muslims from Telangana, Andhra Pradesh, Karnataka and Maharashtra (who are known as the Deccanis).
-It is considered to be the modern, spoken variety of the historical Deccani dialect, and inherits many features from it.
-The term Deccani distinguishes the lect from standard Urdu - however, it is commonly considered a "variety" of Urdu, and often gets subsumed under this name, both by its own speakers and the official administration.
+Deccani today is spoken natively by many Muslims from Karnataka, Telangana, Andhra Pradesh, and Maharashtra (who are known as the Deccanis).
+It is considered to be the modern, spoken variety of the historical Deccani, and inherits many features from it.
 The demise of the literary tradition has meant that Deccani uses standard Urdu as its formal register (i.e. for writing, news, education etc).

 Geographical distribution

-Deccani speakers centre around Hyderabad, the capital of Telangana.
-Deccani is also spoken in many other urban areas of the Deccan region and Mumbai, especially those with large Muslim populations such as Aurangabad, Nanded, Akola, Amravati, Bijapur, Gulbarga, Mysore and Bangalore.
-In addition to members of the Deccani community, some Hindu Rajputs and Marathas in the Deccan speak Deccani Urdu as well.
+Deccani is spoken in many urban areas of the Deccan region, especially those with large Muslim populations such as Mumbai, Hyderabad, Bangalore, Aurangabad, Bijapur, Solapur Amravati, Gulbarga, Vijayawada, and Mysore.
+In addition to members of the Deccani community, some Hindu Rajputs and Marathas in the Deccan speak Deccani as well.

 Features

 Deccani retains some features of medieval Hindustani that have disappeared in contemporary Hindi-Urdu.
 It is also distinguished by grammar and vocabulary influences from Marathi, Kannada, and Telugu, due to its prolonged use as a lingua franca in the Deccan.
 Below is a non-exhaustive list of its unique features, with standard Urdu equivalents: